 - Family tree (10 points)

-- World map showing your ancestor's/family's path of immigration and settlement leading to Troy.
-(10 points)
+- World map showing your ancestor's/family's path of immigration and settlement leading to _______ [town] (10 points)

-- Flag/Flags: Your display should include the American flag and smaller flags representing other areas of your heritage.
-(5 points)
+- Flag/Flags: the American flag and smaller flags representing other areas of your heritage (5 points)

-- Page from History: Your written account of family history taken from an oral story.
+- A Page From History: your written account of family history taken from an oral story.
 (10 points)

-- Maps: Include a map of your country.
-Put a star or dot the city or cities you visit during your imaginary trip there.
-(5)
+- Map: a map of your country, with a star or dot on the city or cities you visit during your imaginary trip there (5 points)

 - Passport (5 points)